Speech Language Pathology

 • 3.0 or equivalent (A=4.0)

-• Personal interview conducted after an initial review of the written application
+• Personal interview conducted after an initial review of the online application

-• If accepted, students must pass a criminal background check that verifies they meet state and university requirements to work with vulnerable populations, including children and adults with disabilities
+• If accepted, students must pass a criminal background check verifying that they meet state and university requirements to work with vulnerable populations, including children and adults with disabilities

 Prerequisite Coursework